Do Isopods Eat Fruit?

 Offer Fruit in Small Amounts

-Fruit can spoil quickly inside humid enclosures.
-Because of this, it should only be offered in small pieces that the colony can consume within a short period of time.
+Fruit spoils quickly in humid environments, so it should only be offered in small portions that can be consumed within a short period.

-Removing uneaten fruit helps prevent mold growth and pests.
+Removing uneaten fruit helps prevent mold, pests, and poor enclosure conditions.

 Our guide on how to feed isopods without causing mold explains how to manage feeding safely.